What is the NYC tax abatement and prevailing wage affidavit?

 - J-51 exemption

-- Confirm the number of units in your building that qualify (check the checklist above) to ensure you receive the highest reduction
+- Confirm the number of qualifying units to ensure the maximum reduction.

-- File your application by February 15 of each year through the co-op/condo abatement portal (and don’t forget the prevailing wage affidavit!)
+- Submit your application by February 15 through the co-op/condo abatement portal, including the prevailing wage affidavit.

-- Keep an eye out for tax benefit letters mailed out every December
+- Review tax benefit letters mailed out in December to ensure accuracy.

-- Part of a co-op?
-Look into a co-op tax abatement assessment to collect and use these tax savings toward maintenance and improvements without having to directly charge your shareholders more money
+- For co-ops: Consider a co-op tax abatement assessment to use savings toward maintenance and improvements rather than directly charging shareholders.

-- Educate shareholders on their abatement credits to avoid confusion or disputes.
-Consider an infographic or video to explain how abatements work and why they’re distributed individually for co-ops but handled collectively for condos.
+- Educate shareholders on their abatement credits to prevent confusion or disputes.
+Use infographics or videos to explain how abatements are handled for condos vs. co-ops.

 Subscribe to get the latest resources on property management straight to your inbox!